 If you sign up to a TICTeC event where you need to buy a ticket, your billing information is processed through Eventbrite.
 Your name, email address, the billing address of your card and the last few digits of your card or bank account number are made available to us along with your purchase history.

-Images and videos of TICTeC events are uploaded to Flickr and YouTube and shared via media including Facebook, Twitter, our website, blog and newsletter.
+Images and videos of TICTeC events are uploaded to Flickr and YouTube and shared via media including Facebook, LinkedIn, X, our websites, blog and newsletter.
 They may also be used to promote future events.
 Images are released under a Creative Commons licence, so others may use them too.

 Where delegates have opted out of photography and videos, they may be captured on film during the event, but will be removed before any footage is published.

-Web pages: At the moment, attendee pages for previous TICTeC conferences are kept live indefinitely: see this page for an example.
+Web pages: At the moment, attendee pages for previous TICTeC conferences may be kept live indefinitely.
+These may be web pages or simple Google spreadsheets (see, for example, this conference page).
 This is to prolong the period for which such lists can be useful for attendees’ networking and sharing of research projects.
-As time goes on, we may make the decision to retire the older attendee pages but currently we have no plans to do so.
+As time goes on, we may make the decision to retire the older attendee pages.

 Financial data: We are obliged to keep records relating to financial transactions for at least six years following the end of the accounting period in which the transaction took place.
 We destroy our records after this point.